Loss aversion and the welfare ranking of policy interventions: Abstract

 \section{Abstract}

 \begin{spacing}{1} This paper develops theoretical criteria and econometric methods to rank policy interventions in terms of welfare when individuals are loss-averse.
 Our new criterion for ``loss aversion-sensitive dominance'' defines a weak partial ordering of the distributions of policy-induced gains and losses.
 It applies to the class of welfare functions which model individual preferences with non-decreasing and loss-averse attitudes towards changes in outcomes.
-We also develop new statistical methods to test loss aversion-sensitive dominance in practice, using nonparametric plug-in estimates.
-We establish the limiting distributions of uniform test statistics by showing that they are directionally differentiable.
-This implies that inference can be conducted by a special resampling procedure.
-Since point-identification of the distribution of policy-induced gains and losses may require very strong assumptions, we extend our comparison criteria, test statistics, and resampling procedures to the partially-identified case.
-Finally, we illustrate our methods with a simple empirical application to the welfare comparison of alternative income support programs in the US.
+We also develop new semiparametric statistical methods to test loss aversion-sensitive dominance in practice, using nonparametric plug-in estimates; these allow inference to be conducted through a special resampling procedure.
+Since point-identification of the distribution of policy-induced gains and losses may require strong assumptions, we extend our comparison criteria, test statistics, and resampling procedures to the partially-identified case.
+We illustrate our methods with a simple empirical application to the welfare comparison of alternative income support programs in the US.

 \end{spacing}

 \textbf{Keywords:} Welfare, Loss Aversion, Policy Evaluation, Stochastic Ordering, Directional Differentiability

 \textbf{JEL codes:} C12, C14, I30